 Fundamental course in painting designed to introduce the varied materials, tools and techniques of oil-based or acrylic-based painting media.
-Composition and development of personal imagery will also be discussed.
+Composition and development of personal imagery also discussed.
 (Prior experience in drawing and working with color is recommended.)
 (Offered in fall only.)